How Do You Graph y = 8? A Step-by-Step Guide to Understanding Horizontal Lines

 6. Comparingy = 8 With Other Linear Forms

 To appreciate the uniqueness of y = 8, it helps to contrast it with the more familiar slope‑intercept form y = mx + b.
-When m ≠ 0, the line tilts; when m = 0, the line flattens into a horizontal line.
-In y = 8, the slope m is explicitly zero, which means there is no rise as x moves forward or backward Nothing fancy..
+That's why when m ≠ 0, the line tilts; when m = 0, the line flattens into a horizontal line.
+In y = 8, the slope m is explicitly zero, which means there is no rise as x moves forward or backward Worth keeping that in mind..

 If we were to write y = 8 in the slope‑intercept format, it would appear as y = 0·x + 8.
 The term 0·x vanishes, leaving only the constant 8.
 This is why the line never climbs or falls—its “rise” is always zero, regardless of how far we travel along the x‑axis.